The Boxer by John P. Wagner

 482 pages.
 (Limited Edition) Reissued 1996 1,500 copies were printed in 1985.

-21 pages.
-Illustrations and format by author.
+27 pages.
+Illustrations by Kozel-Lemist & Eleanor Linderholm-Wood, Ann E. Keil, Editor.
 A visual study of the AKC Standard.
-Approved by the American Boxer Club Board of Directors on 9/27/01 as the New Illustrated Standard.
+Approved by the American Boxer Club Board of Directors in 2018 as the New Illustrated Standard.

 AKC Champions Books by Sturlene Arnold